RedhawkSDR/redhawk/README.md

 The REDHAWK integrated development environment (IDE) provides tools to support development of REDHAWK software.
 The development and deployment of REDHAWK Applications are aided by graphical editors and drag-and-drop Waveform construction.
 The IDE allows users to interact with and control multiple running REDHAWK instances and applications.

 ## Recent Announcements
+**[Release of REDHAWK 2.0.2](https://github.com/redhawksdr/redhawk/releases/tag/2.0.2) (September 1, 2016)** - The effort in REDHAWK 2.0.2 focused on:

+* Improving how error messages are displayed to the user in the IDE
+* Adding new abilities to interact with logging for Components and Devices in the IDE
+* Providing better awareness of resource utilization on the host computer
+* Adding better support for creating FEI Devices written in Python
+* Addressing numerous Discrepancy Reports (DRs)

 **[Release of TuneFilterDecimate 2.0.1 for the REDHAWK 2.0 series](https://github.com/RedhawkSDR/TuneFilterDecimate/releases/tag/2.0.1) (July 29, 2016)** - TuneFilterDecimate 2.0.1 resolves the following issue:

 * Fixed calculation of SRI keyword `CHAN_RF` for tuning mode `NORM`